 1: Time to Market

 One of the foremost criteria for choosing the technology stack of a project is Time to Market (TTM).
 Lesser development time not only decreases the cost of development but also offers multiplied advantages.
 One such benefit is getting an edge in the market.
 The faster you develop and deploy the project, sooner you will be able to harness its benefits while staying ahead of your competitors.
-Technology stack that you choose for your project affects your time to market very closely.
+The technology stack that you choose for your project affects your time to market very closely.

 This is how you can reduce the TTM for your project through technology stack: